mantidproject/mantid/docs/source/algorithms/SaveDetectorsGrouping-v1.rst

 Description
 -----------

-This algorithm is used to save a GroupingWorkspace to XML file or a MAP file.
+This algorithm is used to save a GroupingWorkspace to an XML file or MAP file.
 The XML file format is the same as that accepted by :ref:`algm-LoadDetectorsGroupingFile`.
 The MAP file format for detector grouping is as follows: